What is centrifugal casting?

-Centrifugal casting is a process that delivers castings of very high material soundness, and thus is the technology of choice for applications like jet engine compressor cases, petrochemical furnace tubes, many military products, and other high-reliability applications.
+Centrifugal casting is a process that delivers castings of very high material soundness and thus is the technology of choice for applications.
+These applications could include jet engine compressor cases, petrochemical furnace tubes, many military products, and other high-reliability applications.

-Because of the high g-forces applied to the molten metal in the spinning die, less dense material, including impurities, “floats” to the I.D. where it is subsequently removed by machining.
-Solidification is managed directionally under pressure, from the O.D. to the I.D., avoiding any mid-wall shrinkage, leaving a defect-free structure without cavities or gas pockets.
+Because of the high centrifugal force applied to the molten metal in the spinning die, less dense material, including impurities, “floats” to the I.D. where it is subsequently removed by machining.
+Solidification is managed directionally under pressure, from the O.D. to the I.D., avoiding any mid-wall shrinkage.
+This would leave a defect-free structure without cavities or gas pockets.

 Centrifugal casting – When to use it: